 Every year, thousands of students simply refuse to go to school because of anxiety and depression, a phenomenon that psychologists call school refusal.
 With the disruption and isolation of the pandemic, schools need to be prepared to deal with what could be rising number of these students.
-To understand the problem and its solutions, Editorial Director Phyllis W. Jordan talked with Patricia Graczyk, an assistant professor of clinical psychology at the University of Illinois at Chicago.
+To understand the problem and its solutions, FutureEd associate director Phyllis W. Jordan talked with Patricia Graczyk, an assistant professor of clinical psychology at the University of Illinois at Chicago.
 Graczyk has not only conducted research on school refusal but has also worked directly with students as a licensed clinical psychologist and school psychologist.

 Can you describe school refusal?
 It sounds at times like skipping school or truancy.